A Complete Guide to Teledentistry: The Future of Virtual Dental Care

 “ Teledentistry is the use of electronic information, imaging and communication technologies, including interactive audio, video, data communications as well as store and forward technologies, to provide and support dental care delivery, diagnosis, consultation, treatment, transfer of dental information and education. ”

-Teledentistry is, therefore, the combination of telecommunications and dentistry to initiate the safe exchange of clinical information between patients and dentists for dental consultation and treatment planning remotely.
+Teledentistry is, therefore, the combination of telecommunications and dentistry to initiate the safe exchange of clinical information between patients and dentists for a dental consultation and treatment planning remotely.

 Leveraging teledentistry in the right way can solve the rising concerns of patients and practices across the country related to: